Cross country skiing and snowshoeing trails can be found at four of Anoka County’s Regional Parks. They may be few, but they’re top notch!

 Snowshoeing and hiking aren’t allowed on the ski trails, but you can snowshoe in the park everywhere else.
 They keep some of the paved trails plowed through the winter for walking and running, too.
 See the Bunker winter map.

 You can rent both ski and snowshoe equipment at the Campground office on the weekends.
 If you’re going to ski and don’t have an annual ski pass, you’ll need a daily pass which you can buy at the Activity Center Monday-Friday.
-No pass needed for snowshoeing.
-Equipment rental info here.
+No pass is needed for snowshoeing.

 Chomonix Golf Course (Lino Lakes)

-While not a regional park, Anoka Parks & Rec maintains 10 km of groomed cross-country ski trails at Chomonix (pronounced “Shaw-moh-nee”).
+There are 10 km of groomed cross-country ski trails at Chomonix Golf Course (pronounced “Shaw-moh-nee”), part of Rice Creek Chain of Lakes Park Reserve.
 Terrain is mostly flat, but varied—over the golf course, through the woods, through and alongside prairie with views of frozen George Watch Lake.

 Rental equipment is available at the Clubhouse on the weekends.
 Here’s the Chomonix winter map.